vlaaad/vlaaad.github.io/_posts/2021-12-02-reveal-stickers.md

 # The end

-Now you know how to use Reveal stickers to setup an overlay with live view of your system that is easy to manage.
+Now you know how to use Reveal stickers to setup an overlay with live vortex into the JVM.
+You can configure it to represent the app you develop exactly as you want to see it.
 Give it a try and tell me what you think!